All-on-4 Dental Implants in Frisco, TX

 - →Case complexity.
 Medically straightforward cases price near the lower end of the range; complex medical histories or anatomy may price toward the higher end.

 Note on pricing: These ranges are typical for All-on-4 in Frisco, Plano, McKinney, and the broader DFW area.
 Additional costs may apply for complex extractions, bone grafting (uncommon with All-on-4 but possible), sinus lift, or IV sedation upgrade.
-Most patients qualify for in-house payment plans or CareCredit financing.
+Most patients qualify for in-house payment plans, CareCredit, or Cherry financing.
 Dental insurance typically contributes $1,000–$3,000 toward the total.
 See our insurance & financing page → Call (972) 276-4888 for a written estimate after consultation.

 Want a written All-on-4 estimate?
 Schedule a consultation with CBCT imaging and treatment planning at Frisco Dental Hub.